StackVista/stackstate-docs/setup/install-stackstate/kots-install/kots_configuration_screen.md

 ### SSL Settings

-StackState has several points of interaction with external systems, for example event handlers can call out to webhooks in other systems while plugins can retrieve data from external systems like Splunk or Elasticsearch.
+StackState has several points of interaction with external systems.
+For example, event handlers can call out to webhooks in other systems and plugins can retrieve data from external systems such as AWS or Elasticsearch.
 With the default configuration, StackState will not be able to communicate with these systems when they are secured with TLS using a self-signed certificate or a certificate that is not by default trusted by the JVM.
 To mitigate this, StackState allows configuration of a custom Java trust store.
-For more information please refer to [Create a custom trust store](https://docs.stackstate.com/configure/security/self-signed-certificates#create-a-custom-trust-store)
+For more information refer to [Create a custom trust store](https://docs.stackstate.com/configure/security/self-signed-certificates#create-a-custom-trust-store)

 ![](/.gitbook/assets/kots-ssl-settings.png)